SniffyMcTasty/ADS-test/back-end/Readme.md

 Backend - Api
 ==========================

-To develop the api call you can choose the language you prefer between:
+To develop the api calls you can choose the language you prefer between:

 * PHP
 * Golang
 * Python